-Outright Purchase is simply the acquisition of vehicles by purchase direct from the
+Outright Purchase is simply getting vehicles by purchase direct from the

 supplier without using finance.

-Additionally, it may be possible to arrange with the vehicle supplier for an repurchase
+Additionally, it may be possible to arrange with the vehicle supplier for a repurchase

-to dispose of the vehicle on behalf of the fleet operator for a fixed payment, thus
+to dispose of the vehicle on behalf of the purchaser for a fixed payment or a commission,

-reducing the fleet operator's administration and related costs of disposal.
+reducing the purchaser's administration and related costs of disposal.

-a notional opportunity cost.
+a notional cost in terms of the use to which the cash could otherwise have been put ('opportunity cost').
 Ignoring costs that apply across all finance methods

 (such as fuel and insurance), the major direct costs involved in outright purchase

 are likely to be depreciation, Vehicle Excise Duty,

 Advantages of Outright Purchase